Top 11 Baby Massage Oils: Know What's Best For Your Baby

 1. Coconut oil

-Coconut oil is suitable for topical use during hot and humid climates.
+Topical use of coconut oil for babies is suitable during hot and humid climates.
 It has a light texture owing to which it gets absorbed into the skin easily during a massage.
-It contains nutrients, such as vitamin-E and bioactive compounds like polyphenols, which help nourish the skin.
-The oil also has antibacterial and antifungal properties that aid in treating eczemaiXAn inflammation of the skin accompanied by itchiness and dryness commonly triggered by an allergen , rashes, patchy skin, dermatitisiXSkin inflammation commonly characterized by itchiness and redness , and cradle capiXA self-limiting scalp rash in babies characterized by white or yellow scaly patches .
+It contains nutrients, such as vitamin E, and bioactive compounds, such as polyphenols, which help nourish the skin.
+The oil also has antibacterial and antifungal properties that aid in treating eczemaiAn inflammation of the skin accompanied by itchiness and dryness commonly triggered by an allergen , rashes, patchy skin, dermatitisiSkin inflammation commonly characterized by itchiness and redness , and cradle capiA self-limiting scalp rash in babies characterized by white or yellow scaly patches .
 Two types of coconut oil – copra and virgin coconut oil – can be tried for massaging babies.

 Alyssa Paxson, a mother, shares how coconut oil helped her treat her baby’s cradle cap.
 She says, “Coconut oil helped with his cradle cap.
 I’d simply rub it on his scalp a little bit before bathing him and just wash it off when I wash his hair.
 Slowly, his cradle cap went away (i).”